mgmanalili/mgmanalili.github.io/aboutme.md

 If you want to know more about me and interested to follow my geospatial journey, please scroll down! :)

-I am particularly interested in Earth Observation, Satellite Remote Sensing, Computer Vision and Python programming.
-I read a lot about Space Technology and I am an advocate of Free and Open Source Sofware for Geospatial (FOSS4G) with applications in disaster management and humanitarian applications.
+I am particularly interested in Earth Observation, Satellite Remote Sensing, Computer Vision and python programming for scientific applications.
+I read a lot about Space Technology and I promote the use of Free and Open Source Sofware for Geospatial (FOSS4G) for humanitarian applications.
+I strongly support open geospatial data.

 I am a husband, a father, geospatialist ,and a humanitarian.